 Hacienda Guachipelin is an eco-resort set atop the mountains with an open air restaurant overlooking the valley.
 Facilities include a pool, patio with hammocks, air conditioned rooms, Wi-Fi, and a recreation space

-This hotel is located just minutes from Playa Flamingo.
+This hotel is located just minutes from Playa Flamingo and has a large swimming pool.
 The air conditioned, Wi-Fi enabled villas are surrounded by lush vegetation and tropical flowers.
-Relax around one of the three swimming pools while sipping on a tropical juice.
-Two restaurants and an ice cream shop can be found on the property.

 This hotel features incredible views of the Cloud Forest, charming rooms, Wi-Fi, a heated swimming pool and a restaurant with indoor and outdoor seating.